01sadra/IsTyping.../README.md

 Hooray :) !

+I write a blog post in Farsi about this script [here](https://sadraa.me/40linebash/)

 ## Contribution

-It's not Linux Core but I will appreciate any kind of contribution :heart:
+It's not the Linux Core but I will appreciate any kind of contribution :heart: